Mark Hopkins Jr.: Estate controversy

 Mary died in 1891, less than four years after her marriage and the estate went into probate to reconcile a series of legal challenges by Timothy Hopkins (Mary's adopted son) that lasted for several years, to reclaim his lost inheritance.
 The controversy made good fodder for the press, California papers published stories suggesting that Edward had exploited Mary's interest in spiritualism and falsified records to wrest the estate from her adopted son and defraud business partners.
 Under oath, Edward testified that he had married Mary "…partly out of affection and partly for her money."
 Timothy lost his appeals; however, Edward later settled on Timothy a "token" amount of several million dollars.
 Timothy got the contents of the mansion in San Francisco, and the art institute got the building.
 (It was rumored at the time that Edward Searles had a friend/lover living with him after Mary's death and that Timothy Hopkins used this information to blackmail Edward after losing the court case.)

-General Thomas Hubbard had been named the executor of Mary Frances Searle's will, and had been embroiled in the controversy as a witness with detailed knowledge of the Hopkins and Searles estates.
+General Thomas Hubbard had been named the executor of Mary Frances Searles' will, and had been embroiled in the controversy as a witness with detailed knowledge of the Hopkins and Searles estates.
 When the probate case closed in Edward's favor, Hubbard declined any personal compensation but suggested an endowment to his alma mater Bowdoin College might make an enduring symbol of Edward's love for Mary.
 Edward agreed to build them the modern science building, still in service as Searles Hall.

-For the remainder of his life, Edward, increasingly reclusive, continued building castles and estates designed by Henry Vaughan, including Searles Castle in Windham, New Hampshire (a ¼ replica of Stanton Harcourt Manor in Oxon, England) and Pine Lodge in his hometown of Methuen, Massachusetts.
+For the remainder of his life, Edward, increasingly reclusive, continued building castles and estates designed by Henry Vaughan, including Searles Castle in Windham, New Hampshire, (a ¼ replica of Stanton Harcourt Manor in Oxon, England) and Pine Lodge in his hometown of Methuen, Massachusetts.

-Eventually, Edward Searles' lover inherited the Hopkins estate.
+Eventually, Edward Searles' business manager, Arthur T Walker, inherited the Hopkins estate.
 He died several years later living modestly, as though he had never inherited a thing.